 CCWG | Chemistry Climate Working Group

-The goal of the Chemistry-Climate WG is to continue the development of the representation of chemical gas and aerosol species in the CESM and to further our understanding of the interactions between chemistry/aerosol and climate.
-Scientific motivations include advancing knowledge on past, present and future atmospheric composition, interactions between atmospheric composition and the Earth System, stratosphere-troposphere coupling, aerosol direct and indirect effects on the Earth's energy balance, aerosol effects on precipitation, and impacts of global chemistry/aerosol and climate on air quality.
+The goal of the Chemistry-Climate WG is to continue the development of the representation of chemical gas and aerosol species in the CESM and to further our understanding of the interactions between chemistry, aerosols and climate.
+Scientific motivations include advancing knowledge on past, present and future atmospheric composition particularly in the troposphere, interactions between atmospheric composition and the Earth System, stratosphere-troposphere coupling, aerosol direct and indirect effects on the Earth's energy balance, aerosol effects on precipitation, and impacts of global chemistry/aerosol and climate on air quality across different scales.

 The announcements section of the forum contains guides of general use to CCWG users, including:

-Detailed instruction on how to run CESM with chemistry can be found here: Community & User Support.
+Detailed instruction on how to run CESM with chemistry can be found in the Community & User Support